adrian-gray/pronunciation-web/___todo.md

 - Hear the Words ❌
 - How to pronounce
   - photos to mix for angles of mouth
+- Jigsaw /eI/
-- Join to Make Words ❌ /I/
+- Join to Make Words ❌ /I/ /eI/
-- Listen to the Sounds ❌ /I/ /u:/
+- Listen to the Sounds ❌ /I/ /u:/ /eI/
 - Minimal pairs ✅
 - Minimal Pairs Dominos ❌ /I/ /u:/
 - Movie